Glassmade/Glassmade/README.md

 - 📫 How to reach me you can comment on my code for starters! :D

 <!---
-Glassmade/Glassmade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+This is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->